IPS-Eye-White

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.
 (2 Timothy 3:16-17 NASB)

-Over and over again it instructs believers to not only do good works, but to consider how they can encourage other Christians to do the same (Example 5) below.
+Over and over again the New Testament instructs believers to not only do good works but to consider how they can encourage other Christians to do the same (Example 5 below).
 Believers are instructed to be such a reflection of God's light by their good deeds so that even the unbeliever may be influenced (Example 6 and 7)

 1. For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.
 (Ephesians 2:10 NASB)